dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

   Even if `a:x` does get generated it does not necessarily imply that `b` is expected to run.

 * `a:x => b` is a "required dependency": when `a` finishes, `b` will be spawned whether or not `a:x` was generated.
-  Furthermore, it implies that `b` is "required" - it is expected to run eventually (once all its prerequisites are met).
+  Furthermore, it implies that once `b` is spawned it is "required" - it is expected to run eventually (once all its prerequisites are met).
   If none of a tasks prerequisites are required dependencies then the task is "optional".

 There are a number of possible conditions for tasks once they have been spawned.